robertfiko/eiffel_vscode/README.md

 This extension is highly experimental and requires more testing and development.

+Issues and pull requests are welcomed in the GitHub repository.

 Used resources:
 - TextMate grammar: https://github.com/textmate/eiffel.tmbundle/blob/master/Syntaxes/Eiffel.plist: `Permission to copy, use, modify, sell and distribute this software is granted. ` as it is stated in the README file of the repository.